-The Mormons (The Church of Jesus Christ of Latter-day Saints) use the above verse to justify their teaching that a person who is alive can be baptized for or on behalf of someone who is dead.
-After they perform this ritual, the spirit of the deceased person (according to the Mormons) can then either accept or reject the offered ordinance.
+The Mormons use the above verse to justify their teaching that a person who is alive can partake of baptism for or on behalf of someone who is dead.
+After they perform this ritual, they believe the spirit of the deceased person can then either accept or reject the offered ordinance.
 This group has practiced this ceremony since 1840 A.D.

-The general context of the chapter concerns those in Corinth who heard about Jesus being raised from the grave but still doubted, if not outright denied, that Christians (and ultimately everyone else) will someday experience the same thing (1Corinthians 15:12).
+The general context of this "baptism" section concerns those in Corinth who heard about Jesus' resurrection but still doubted, if not outright denied, that Christians will someday experience the same thing (1Corinthians 15:12).
 Since the Bible nowhere teaches that we have an immortal soul, all humans must be resurrected first before receiving eternal life.
-Now, let us take a look at a more accurate translation of this verse.
+A more accurate translation of 1Corinthians 15:29 is the following.

-29. Otherwise, what shall they do who have been baptized for the resurrection of the dead, if the dead are not raised at all?
+Otherwise, what shall they do who have been baptized for the resurrection of the dead, if the dead are not raised at all?
 Why then are they baptized for the resurrection of the dead?
-(1Corinthians 15:29, HBFV)
+(1Corinthians 15:29, HBFV).

-Paul spends a good deal of time in chapter 15 linking Jesus' resurrection from the dead to our own.
-In fact, he makes the case that the doctrinal foundation of Christianity itself is based on the belief in his resurrection.
-If he was not brought back to life then we will not be as well.
+Paul spends a great deal of time in chapter 15 linking Jesus' resurrection from the dead to our own and only uses baptism to make his point.
+In fact, he makes the case that the doctrinal foundation of Christianity itself is based on the resurrection.
+If Christ was not brought back to life then we will not be as well.
 If this is true, then the Christian faith is a lie and a complete waste of time (1Corinthians 15:13 - 19).
 Christ, however, was raised from the dead and his life makes possible our life after we have perished (verses 20 - 28).

-Paul's statement in 1Corinthians 15:29 merely rephrases his argument made a few verses prior.
+Paul's "baptism" statement in 1Corinthians 15:29 merely rephrases his argument made a few verses prior.
 He states, in so many words, that being baptized and receiving God's spirit is made possible because of Christ's resurrection.
-Additionally, His life GUARANTEES that we will also live again.
-It therefore makes no sense for a true Christian to deny Jesus' resurrection, which is linked to our own, since that event makes our conversion possible.
+The Lord's resurrection guarantees our own.
+It therefore makes no sense for a true Christian to deny Jesus' resurrection which is linked to our own.

-In closing, it should be stated that 1Corinthians 15:29 cannot mean that someone who is alive can be baptized FOR, or otherwise affect, someone who had died.
-Baptism requires a person repent of their sins and accept Jesus as Savior, something that has to be done on an individual basis and cannot be done FOR someone else.
+Verse twenty-nine of 1Corinthians 15 cannot mean, unless it is twisted, that someone who is alive can be baptized for, or otherwise affect, someone who is dead.
+Baptism requires a person who is alive repenting of their own sins (and not the sins of others) and accepting Jesus as their personal Savior.
+It is an individual act that cannot be performed for someone else.
 Trying to "help" the deceased is also a waste of time since they are not conscious but are unconscious awaiting their return to life.